 What happens if I have Syphilis?

-Syphilis can affect the body in two stages, but often you may have no symptoms at all .
+Syphilis affects the body in stages, but often you may have no symptoms at all .

 The main HIV treatment clinic in Lanarkshire takes place on a Tuesday afternoon at the Lanarkshire HIV, AIDS & Hepatitis Service (LHAHS), Monklands Hospital.